suryanshgitmenongit/LightGCN-in-Pytorch/README.md

 ## Acknowledgments

 This implementation builds upon the contributions of the authors of the Light GCN paper.
-We extend our gratitude to them for their valuable research.
+I extend gratitude to them for their valuable research.

-Feel free to open issues for any questions, bug reports, or suggestions.
-Contributions are also welcome!

 Happy coding!